 In the old days, fresh fish was a precious food for the machishu of Kyoto, a city far from the sea.
 Chub mackerel, which was caught in Wakasa Bay, lightly salted, and transported on foot on the Saba Kaido (Chub Mackerel Highway), was a special treat, which is also why Saba-sushi (mackerel sushi) was loved by the machishu of Kyoto as a dish to celebrate “special occasions.”

 Izuu’s Saba Sugata-sushi (whole mackerel sushi), which began as a rustic feast, has been refined by skilled chefs and delivered to the world.
 It is also well-loved in Kyoto’s hanamachi (geisha districts) as a colorful addition to the ozashiki (banquets entertained by geisha).
-The Saba Sugata-sushi is made from the fatty flesh of quality chub mackerel from the seas around Japan, Goshumai (Goshu rice) from Shiga Prefecture, and kelp from Hokkaido to wrap around the whole sushi.
+The Saba Sugata-sushi is made from the fatty flesh of quality chub mackerel from the seas around Japan, specially selected rice, and kelp from Hokkaido to wrap around the whole sushi.
 The sushi prepared as gifts is also wrapped in bamboo sheaths to preserve its taste.

 Please enjoy tradition and refinement through the Saba Sugata-sushi embellished with Kyoto’s food culture and the aesthetics of the hanamachi.